-Although Costa Rica is a fairly safe country, it would be irresponsible of me to say that there aren’t shady people who will try to take advantage of tourists.
+Although Costa Rica is a fairly safe country, it would be irresponsible of me to say that there aren’t any tourist scams.
 Since tourism is one of their main sources of income and the country is receiving over 2 million visitors a year, travel scams in Costa Rica do exist.

 Common Costa Rica Tourist Scams